CERN Large Hadron Collider: What have physicists found and what are they looking for next?

 The restart, following painstaking maintenance and repairs, offers another chance for a global network of scientists to look for the “strong force” that holds together the nuclei of atoms.
 The strong force is one of four forces that govern the decay of particles, including the electromagnetic force, gravity, and the “weak force.”

 This week also marks the the 10th anniversary of the confirmation of the Higgs boson, a milestone at CERN that helped to solidify the so-called Standard Model, which accounts for the basics of particle physics.
-The Higgs, named for the Nobel Prize-winning physicist who theorized it, helps give all matter its mass, and is thought to have been present at the creation of the universe, seconds after the Big Bang 13.7 billion years ago.
+The Higgs, named for the Nobel Prize-winning physicist who theorized it, helps give all matter its mass, and is thought to have been present at the creation of the universe, moments after the Big Bang 13.7 billion years ago.

 But physicists still have questions about the Higgs, and they’re looking beyond the Standard Model.
 It’s the most comprehensive one we have, but it doesn’t explain where gravity comes from, what dark matter is, or why there is so much more matter than antimatter in the universe.

 Enter the LHC.
-Along its giant underground ring, stretching beneath a 27-kilometer, or 17-mile, circumference of countryside and across the Swiss-French border, a series of superconducting magnets help propel subatomic particles to near light speed in order to smash them together as powerfully as possible.
+Around its giant underground ring, stretching beneath 27-kilometers of countryside across the Swiss-French border, a series of superconducting magnets help propel subatomic particles to near light speed in order to smash them together as powerfully as possible.

 Explosive collisions, powerful results